 When I swabbed my dog Sally’s cheek, I was worried I wasn’t going to do it correctly.
 Watch this quick video to see how I did it.

-Wisdom Panel provides breed and health information in its DNA tests, which is why we think it’s a great one-stop-shop for dog DNA testing.
+Wisdom Panel provides breed and health information in its DNA tests, which is why we think it’s a great one-stop-shop for dog DNA testing and our pick for best dog DNA test for mixed breeds.
 You can learn about Wisdom Panel’s competitors and see how Wisdom Panel compares to other dog DNA tests by reading our comparison article.

 Would you ever do a DNA test on your dog?